cyberbotics/webots-doc/guide/web-animation.md

 > **Note**: It is not recommended to change the `WorldInfo.FPS` or `WorldInfo.basicTimeStep` fields while recording an animation.

-### Remarks on the used Technologies and their Limitations
+### Remarks on the Used Technologies and Their Limitations

 Please refer to [this section](web-scene.md#remarks-on-the-used-technologies-and-their-limitations).